 - 1 white chocolate pack (200 g) Nestlé Dessert

-- 25 cl of single cream (light if you like)
+- 25 cl of whipping cream (light if you like)

 - Approximately 40 ladyfingers Brossard